Dora the Explorer (TV series): Live-action film adaptation

-Live-action series and animated reboots
+Live-action spin-off

 On February 24, 2021, Paramount+ announced the development of a live-action series based on the franchise.
-The following February, whiles announcing the development of a computer-animated reboot series, Paramount+ further clarified that the live-action series would be aimed at tweens and take inspiration from the live-action film, Dora and the Lost City of Gold.
+The following February, while announcing the development of an animated reboot series, Paramount+ further clarified that the live-action series would be aimed at tweens and take inspiration from the live-action film, Dora and the Lost City of Gold.